Chosen for Atlantans, by Atlantans.

 One of the best ways to honor Pride Month is by supporting Atlanta’s many queer-owned businesses.
 We asked for some of your favorites on Instagram, and here’s the result.
 Check out as many as you can throughout Pride, and beyond.
 It’s so important to keep ATL’s LGBTQI+ owned businesses alive and thriving!

 10 queer-owned businesses you have to check out in Atlanta:

 1. Guac Y Margys

 Where: Sweet Auburn

 This is the place for tacos, Atlanta!
 Enjoy an incredible selection of margaritas and Mexican inspired bar bites at Guacs Y Margys!
 We recommend trying our their trio of tacos.
-The margarita hotspot recently announced that they’ll be expanding with a huge, new location opening near the ATL Beltline.
+The margarita hotspot now has two locations across the city, including an awesome space on the BeltLine.

 2. Finca To Filter

 Where: West End

 An incredibly welcoming space with incredibly delicious coffee, make sure you check out Finca To Filter.
 This queer-and-female-owned business serves up the perfect cup of Joe.
 We’re always find ourselves craving their awesome Chai Lattes.
 They even hold fun events like Drag Queen Bingo, as well as participate in Farmer’s Markets across the city.